NBA Trade Rumors: A Christmas Wish List For All 30 NBA Teams [Opinion]

 With the NBA trade deadline a little more than two months away and the Christmas season approaching, it’s time to do a wish list.
 As each team heads into the holiday season, there are a few wishes every GM would like to have granted.
-Some teams will be forced to make moves for various reasons like salary cap or just unwanted players while others are looking to bolster their roster for a deep playoff run.
+Some teams will be forced to make moves for various reasons like a salary cap or just unwanted players, while others are looking to bolster their roster for a deep playoff run.

 Here is the wish list for all 30 NBA teams.